FrederikSchaff/Lsd/Readme.md

 - `test-automation/TASK`
 - `hotfix/TASK`

 and merging them back in the respective branches via pull requests.

+commits should have prefixes:
+- `project`: Documentation on project state
+- `test-automation`: adding tests / improving CI-CD
+- `(bug)fix`: fixing something
+- `improvement`: any thing adding new functionality.
+Also, at best at the beginning, link to a feature/improvement with an identifier / unique name.

 Depending on the size of the tasks, I may also decide to make use of the issue tracker and link them via issue numbers.
 Let's see.

 ## Test-Automation Status